threefoldtecharchive/info_manual3/wiki/weblets/weblets_caprover.md

 Caprover is a very cool management app for containers based on Docker Swarm.

-It has following benefits
+It has following benefits :

 - easy to deploy apps (in seconds)
 - easy to create new apps
 - super good monitoring
-- can extend over grid.
+- can be extended over the TFGrid.

-We have integrated TFGrid support inside caprover, from caprover you can now add/remove 3Nodes to extend the size of your cluster.
+We have integrated TFGrid support inside CapRover, from within CapRover you can now add/remove 3Nodes to extend the size of your cluster.

 ## How does it work